top of page

 • Fold the white applicator pad into quarters.

-• Apply a line of Headlight Magic Ceramic to the pad.
+• Apply a line of Headlight Magic Ceramic to the applicator pad.

 • Apply slowly using smooth, left-to-right passes.